webcoder31/pypl2mp3/README.md

 PYPL2MP3 relies primarily on [`pytubefix`](https://github.com/JuanBindez/pytubefix)
 and [`shazamio`](https://github.com/shazamio/ShazamIO) under the hood to provide its core features.
-These packages work perfectly and are well maintained.
+These packages work fine and are well maintained.
 They also require a lot of effort to sync with the services they provide access to.
 So, if you like PYPL2MP3, please give them a&nbsp;★ on GitHub.